What is it?

-It is hard to say how long scooters have actually been around but some of the earliest patents date as far back as the early 1920’s.
-Since then a lot has changed and with advancements in technology and design scooters have become far lighter, stronger and more compact then any of their predecessors.
+It is hard to say how long scooters have actually been around but some of the earliest official design patents date as far back as the early 1920’s.
+As a result of advancements in technology, materials and design, modern day freestyle scooters have become far lighter, stronger and more compact than any of their predecessors.

-Just like all fads, scooters came and went but not everyone quit for the next “cool” thing.
-Some people kept riding their scooters either for the sheer fun of it or just because they wanted to take part in something brand new and revoultionary.
-Whatever their reasons might have been there is no doubt that these early riders were solely responsible for pushing the limits of this sport through it’s infancy and building the foundation for what is to come.
-Their dedication to this sport has kept it alive all this time.
+Just like all mainstream trends, scooters, for the purpose of easy portable transportation, came to an end but not everyone quit for the next best fad.
+Some enthusiasts continued riding their scooters and began pushing the limitations of their equipment and their physical ability inspired by other action sports of the time.
+Whatever their reasons might have been, either for the sheer fun of it or just because they wanted to take part in something brand new and revolutionary, there is no doubt that these early riders were solely responsible for propelling the sport through it’s infancy and building the foundation for the industry to come.

 These people were few and far between so in an attempt to keep in touch with one another paired with the development of free online forums or message boards, small online communities started to spring up where individuals could come to discuss new tricks or riding styles and to share pictures and videos as well as ways to modify and reinforce their scooters to better suit this new freestyle environment.
 With zero industry backing, poor organization and constant pressure from rivaling action sports participants, each of these communities only lasted a short while until they were abandoned forcing their followers to seek out or create new venues on their own as a safe haven and a common ground to bring everyone back together again.
 As soon as one community would die two more would spring to life.
 These were the early days of The Scooter Resource.